ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 10. ADDED Astarion Early Access Head Replacer.
 11. ADDED Luminous Hellrider's Belligerent Bracers (essentially combining several Act 1/2 gloves into 1 item to celebrate the end of Act 2).
 12. REL is hopefully being distributed correctly now to actually work when enabled...
+13. ADDED Fae's Firearms, a new magic pistol mod by jasperthefae.
+There is a combination of pistols to find, and pistols to buy.

+## Listonomicon v6.1.1

+Stealth update.

 ## Listonomicon v6.1.0
 Save safe?
 No.